Billaferd/QuantumNexus/Card Creation Guidelines.md

 Specify if the card is Terrestrial, Aerial, Orbital, or Interstellar.

+Terrestrial cards are any card type that can be deployed into the battlefield and typically have close or mid-range attacks and abilities, although they can have a far range at times as well.

+Aerial cards can also be any card type deployed on the battlefield; these cards typically have mid to far-range attacks and abilities and have the flying keyword.

+Orbital Cards can be any card type that can be deployed to the loadout and typically affect an entire quadrant at a time on the battlefield.

+Interstellar cards can be any card type deployed to the loadout and typically target Orbital type cards or affect entire battlefield sections (Rows or Columns).

 ## Flavor Attributes

 Finally, the card name can be assigned while considering everything that was decided earlier.